gautemo/Gaute-Meek-Olsen/src/dev-blog/intro-typescript.md

 This way your future self and co-workers always know which types the function requires and what it will return.

 Now TypeScript is making our greet method require two parameters every time.
-In JavaScript we could have passed zero or an infinite number of parameters.
+In JavaScript, we could have passed zero or an infinite number of parameters.
 So TypeScript has the optional parameters, which can be used in methods, classes, and interfaces.
 If the parameter is left out, the variable will be undefined.

 ```ts
 function greet(name: string, age?: number): string {